huuuuusy/Music-Style-Transformation/README.md

 # I. INTRODUCTION

+**This project is the group work of HKU COMP7404 Group A, and the team members are: Hu Shiyu, Lu Yuhan, Long Yafeng, Meng Liuchen.**

 In this project, we want to construct a music style converter that can use machine learning algorithms to perform style conversions for the input  MIDI music.
 We chose jazz music as a goal of conversion.
 The overall thinking is as follows:

 First, select 800 jazz to build the original data set, and divide the data set into three parts: